 Spots on the chin: cat acne and how to treat itFeline acne, also known as follicular keratinisation, is a common skin condition that usually appears on the chin area.
 For this reason, it is also sometimes referred to as cat chin acne.
 Some cats will only have mild chin acne, which may pass unnoticed, or you may see some little black spots.
 Other cats can suffer more severely with it.
 Even though the exact cause of cat acne is unclear.
-Our vet explains several things that you can do at home to help get rid of it.This article was written by a FirstVet vetDid you know that FirstVet offers video calls with experienced, UK registered vets?
-You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.✓ Included free as part of many pet insurance policiesHelp, treatment and if you need it, a referral to your local vet✓ Open 24 hours a day, 365 days a year Rating: 4.9 - more than 1600 reviewsRating: 4.9 - more than 1300 reviewsRating: 4.9 - more than 1600 reviews BOOK What causes cat acne?There are two main types of glands found in the skin of the cat – sweat glands and sebaceous glands.
+Our vet explains several things that you can do at home to help get rid of it.
+Are you concerned about your pet?
+Meet a vet online!Included free as part of many pet insurance policiesHelp, treatment and if you need it, a referral to your local vetOpen 24/7, 365 days a year Book an appointment What causes cat acne?There are two main types of glands found in the skin of the cat – sweat glands and sebaceous glands.
 Sebaceous glands are associated with hair follicles and produce an oily secretion called sebum.
 Sebum makes the hairs waterproof and keeps the skin supple.
 However, overactivity of these sebaceous glands leads to the production of excess sebum.
 Excess sebum together with overproduction of keratin (a protein found in the skin and hair), block the hair follicles.
 When hair follicles become blocked comedones form, which are also known as “blackheads”.
 If these then become infected with bacteria, they become inflamed and form papules or pustules, also referred to as “pimples”.Possible triggers of acne include:Poor grooming - more commonly seen in older cats who may have arthritis or other reasons for reduced mobilityEating and drinking from plastic bowls - scratches in the plastic and an irregular surface make them prone to bacterial contaminationSuppressed immune systemStressFood allergiesHormone imbalancesWhat does cat acne look like?Cat acne is often mistaken for dirt or flea dirt.
 You might notice little flecks of black greasy material on your cat’s chin.
 On closer inspection, you will often find blackheads and/or pimples.
 In more severe cases, the lips and the chin can become swollen and inflamed, making the skin appear red.
 There may also be some fur loss and bleeding.
 Occasionally there are crusty lesions that are painful when touched.How do you get rid of cat acne?Treatment of cat acne usually involves cleaning the chin to remove the excess sebum, and reducing the formation of blackheads.
 However, sometimes other treatment options may also need to be considered:Warm compresses - to reduce swelling and inflammationAntiseborrheic shampoo - to clean the chin and flush out the hair folliclesClipping the fur in the affected areaAntimicrobial ointments or gelsAntibiotics - topical antibiotic creams and gels are of limited value as they are soon licked or cleaned off by cats.
 In severe cases where an infection is present, oral antibiotics are usually required.
 Treatment courses are often prolonged for 4-6 weeks due to the nature of the infectionSteroids - short-term treatment with steroids may be needed in severe cases to reduce the inflammation and associated painHow do you clean a cat’s chin?A chlorhexidine antimicrobial solution can be used to clean the chin where the cat acne is developing.
 The solution must be diluted to a 1:10 dilution (1 part antimicrobial solution to 9 parts water).
 Initially, this can be used two to three times daily, until the breakout subsides and in most mild cases, no further treatment is required.How do you prevent cat acne?Replace any plastic food and water bowls with nonporous, smooth bowls made from ceramic, glass or stainless steelWash food and water bowls dailyClean your cat’s chin after each mealProvide a daily omega oil supplement, such as YuDERM Moulting Cat.
 Natural essential omega oils 3 and 6 in the correct balance are very good for maintaining a healthy skin and coat conditionRegular groomingWhen to see your vet?Cat acne will often resolve with improved hygiene.
 However, if the initial breakout doesn’t respond to cleaning, or you are struggling to manage it on your own, please contact your vet.
 In some cases cat acne can become a recurring condition.
 If you find that the breakouts are recurring frequently, it is best to discuss more effective management options with your vet, including any underlying risk factors.Further readingFood allergies and itching in catsHair loss in catsOvergrooming in catsStill have questions?If you have concerns about your cat and would like more advice please book an online video appointment to have a chat with one of our FirstVet vets.